Relintai/voxelman/README.md

 ### VoxelWorldCubic

 This is my own meshing algorithm, it's basicly a Minecraft style mesher that can take isolevel into account.

+It's kind of a pain to use, it might get removed.

 ### Level generation